 Load file: A file that relates to a set of scanned images or electronically processed files, and indicates where individual pages or files belong together as documents, to include attachments, and where each document begins and ends.
-A load file may also contain data relevant to the individual documents, such as metadata, coded data, text, and the like.
-Load files must be obtained and provided in prearranged formats to ensure transfer of accurate and usable images and data.
+A load file may also contain data relevant to the individual documents, such as selected metadata, coded data, and extracted text.
+Load files should be obtained and provided in prearranged or standardized formats to ensure transfer of accurate and usable images and data.

-Local Area Network (LAN): See Network.
+Local Area Network (LAN): See LAN.

-Locale: A set of parameters that define language, country and any special system configurations that correspond to the language and country.
-For example, locale typically determines the date format (month first in the US, day first in the UK), the time format (12-hour clock in the US, 24-hour clock in some European countries), the keyboard layout, and so forth.
+Locale: A set of parameters that define language, country, and any special system configurations that correspond to the language and country.
+For example, locale typically determines the date format (month first in the U.S., day first in the U.K.), the time format (12-hour clock in the US, 24-hour clock in some European countries), the keyboard layout, and so forth.
 These settings can be overridden, but the locale sets the default.